 The major science priorities for Mopra are star formation and dense interstellar medium studies, which dictate that the telescope will operate almost exclusively at 3, 7, & 12 mm.
 It is anticipated that Mopra will focus particularly on surveys of large areas or large samples.
-By 2013 Mopra will have completed the Mopra Galactic Plane Survey, mapping multiple spectral lines in a single 8 GHz band.
-International user demand for the online survey archive is extremely high as researchers seek a first look at the target they are planning to observe with ALMA.
-The yearly citation rate for the survey is on the increase and the Australian community are considering a follow-up survey.
+By 2013 Mopra may have completed its first large Galactic Plane Survey mapping multiple spectral lines in a single 8 GHz band and be engaged in a second large Galactic Plane legacy survey in a second 8 GHz band.
 This survey is being observed in a near-automated fashion, made possible through surveying software developments linked to ASKAP.
 Mopra observers are planning for a 3 mm multibeam system, which will be installed in 2015.
 Observations during the winter months are made in all wavebands, while the summer months have only 7 & 12 mm projects, for which the weather conditions are not as critical.
 Projects scheduled for summer months are almost exclusively large projects, running for many weeks each.
 As an important component of the LBA, Mopra will continue to support 3, 6, 13, & 20 cm observations during the six 3-4 day LBA blocks each year.